NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

 # Output Rails

 This guide will teach you how to add output rails to a guardrails configuration.
-This guide builds on the [previous guide](../4_input_rails), developing further the demo InfoBot.
+This guide builds on the [previous guide](../4_input_rails), developing further the demo ABC Bot.

 ## Prerequisites